Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, Linux, Mac

-The other co-op puzzle game we’ll be recommending is Ibb & Obb, an indie puzzle-platformer that sees two players controlling green and pink creatures named Ibb and Obb.
+The other co-op puzzle game we’ll be recommending is Ibb & Obb, an independent puzzle-platformer that sees two players controlling verdant and pink creatures named Ibb and Obb.

-The world they inhabit is divided by a horizontal line that affects gravity’s behavior depending on where a character is standing.
+The world they inhabit is divided by a horizontal line that influences gravity’s behavior depending on where a character is standing.

-As you can imagine, this leads to some exciting puzzle designs that will have you and your partner racking your heads to try and solve.
+As you can imagine, this leads to some exhilarating puzzle designs that will have you and your partner racking your heads to try and solve.

-Similar to Portal, your characters can gain physically gain momentum and use that speed to overcome challenges and progress further.
+Similar to Portal, your characters can gain physically amass momentum and use that velocity to overcome obstacles and progress further.

 Youropa